 This easy jaunt up to the lookout point atop Tunnel Mountain is very popular thanks in part to its handy location just on the edge of Banff townsite making it the best Banff short hike.

 And rest assured, it is okay to be winded climbing 250m in such a short distance, so don’t feel bad about it even if you notice a surprising number of toddlers also making their way to the top.
 Hopefully you are at least a little less cranky about it, though.

 5km, 1.5 hrs, 250m gain (to Upper Falls)

-Plus, we got to visit the falls without all the crowds (the whole point of the policy, I guess).
+And during times when the parkway is closed, the falls are far less busy (the whole point of the policy, I guess).
 A nice, easy hike along a nice, quiet river to some nice, pretty waterfalls.
 What’s not to like?
 If you’re feeling energetic you can also add on another 5km to the “Ink Pots”.

 Easy Hikes – Canmore & Area

 If you don’t feel like driving too far and are just looking for something close and simple, there are some excellent easy hikes near Canmore town.